netscale-technologies/netcomp_rcp_doc/doc/views.md

 By default, both visible and invisible entries will be returned.
 You can focus on any of them using 'invisible' parameter

+If type is provided, it will find records having that type.
+If tags_any, records having any of the tags.
+If both, records having the type or any of the tags

 Following fields are returned: